ydaniv/uijet/docs-src/guides/widgets.md

 # Using and Creating Widgets

-Widgets are declaration of generic and reusable UI components.
+In uijet, Widgets are declarations of generic and reusable UI components.

 The basic __Widgets__ that come bundled with uijet are the most basic building blocks for creating any type of UI component. uijet gives you the tools for both extending